 - Create a new PHP file by clicking on the New File icon.
 Then, type the file name, ending with a .php extension.
 For example, I will name it demo.php

-Inside the Explorers tab, click the New File button and create a new PHP file. - Write your code inside the editor.
+- Write your code inside the editor.
 For this guide, I will use this code to print Hello World:

 <?php echo "Hello World"; ?>

-Enter the following code in the editor. - Save the file by pressing Ctrl + S.
+- Save the file by pressing Ctrl + S.

 Step 5: Run your PHP file